qpoint-io/rulekit/README.md

 When a rule is evaluated, it returns a `Result` struct containing:

-- `Pass`: A boolean indicating if the rule passed
+- `Value`: The evaluated value, usually a boolean
-- `MissingFields`: Any fields required by the rule but not present in the input
+- `Error`: Any fields required by the rule but not present in the input
-- `EvaluatedRule`: The rule that was evaluated
+- `EvaluatedRule`: The sub-rule that determined the returned value

 The Result also provides additional helper methods:
-- `PassStrict()`: Returns true if the rule passes and all required fields are present
+- `Pass()`: Returns true if the rule returns true/a non-zero value with no errors
-- `FailStrict()`: Returns true if the rule fails and all required fields are present
+- `Fail()`: Returns true if the rule returns false/a zero value with no errors
-- `Strict()`: Returns true if all required fields are present
+- `Ok()`: Returns true if the rule executed with no error

 ## Supported Operators